vele616/monorepo/packages/jobboard/website/content/jobs/director-voice-of-the-customer-current-job-openings-at-magic-leap-inc--hvxGW.md

 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/magicleapinc"
-summary: "If you have 10+ years experience in product management / innovation / customer insights / market &amp, Current Job Openings at Magic Leap, Inc. has a job opening for a director"
+summary: "If you have 10+ years experience in product management / innovation / customer insights / market & user research / strategy , Magic Leap has a job opening for a Voice of the Customer Director"
 summaryBackup: "Current Job Openings at Magic Leap, Inc. is looking for a director that has experience in: #ui/ux, #management, #marketing."
-featured: 20
+featured: 11
 ---

 ## Job Description